Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata: Preparation: Notions and Notation

 We assume the reader's familiarity with automata theory.
 Let $\Sigma$ denote an \emph{alphabet}, which is a finite nonempty set of ``symbols'' or ``letters''.
-A finite sequence of symbols in $\Sigma$ is called a \emph{string} over $\Sigma$.
-In this work, the \emph{empty string} is always denoted $\lambda$.
+A finite sequence $s$ of symbols in $\Sigma$ is called a \emph{string} over $\Sigma$ and its \emph{length} $|s|$ is the total number of symbols in $s$.
+In this work, the \emph{empty string} (i.e., the string of length $0$) is always denoted by $\lambda$.
 We use the notation $\Sigma^*$ to denote the set of all strings over $\Sigma$.
-A subset of $\Sigma^*$ is a \emph{language} over $\Sigma$.
+A \emph{language} over $\Sigma$ is simply a subset of $\Sigma^*$.
 For any number $n\in\nat$, $\Sigma^n$ (resp., $\Sigma^{\leq n}$) denotes the set of all strings of length exactly $n$ (resp., at most $n$).
 Given a string $w\in\Sigma^*$ and a symbol $\sigma\in\Sigma$, $\#_{\sigma}(w)$ denotes the total number of occurrences of $\sigma$ in $w$.